April 8-April 23, 2026

 A Textile Art Gallery, Bukhara

-After the Check-out from Mercure, we will visit our journey to Samarkand with a drive of 5 hours.
+After the Check-out from the Mercure, we will begin our journey to Samarkand with a drive of 6 hours.
 After arriving at Samarqand, the second biggest city in the country, we will have lunch at Oasis Garden and visit Registon Square with 3 famous madrasas: Ulugh Beg, Tilla Kari, and Sherdor Madrasas constructed in the 15th and 16th centuries, which are very attractive points for local and Uzbek national handcrafts, like Suzani, mosaic-ceramic art.
-A little local musical performance will be waiting for us.
-Check in at Movenpick.
-Dinner at Emirhan, overnight at Movenpick.
+A little local musical performance will be waiting for us, then we will see Bibi Khanom Mosque, constructed in the 15th century.
+Bibi Khanom is Tamerlane’s Chinese-originated wife.
+Check in at Kosh House Hotel, Dinner at Emirhan, overnight at Kosh House.

 Tillakari Madrasah, constructed in the 17th century, Samarqand

-Ulugh Bek Observatory conmstructed in the 15th century, Samarqand
+Ulugh Bek Observatory constructed in the 15th century, Samarqand

-For today we will begin our excursion with a visit to Bibi Khanom Mosque, constructed in the 15th century, Bibi Khanom is Tamerlane’s Chinese-originated wife.
-Then we will visit The artisans’ market which has many artisans’ shops located in a center (optional, good point for some souvenir shopping).
-We will see the Amir Timur (Tamerlane) Mausoleum constructed in the 15th century.
+For today, we will begin our excursion with a visit to the Amir Timur (Tamerlane) Mausoleum, constructed in the 15th century.
 After Tamerlane, we will have lunch at Oasis Garden.
-One of the important points to be seen on that day is the National Museum of Cultural Heritage with a very special collection of garments, jewelry, tents, and accessories.
-We will have a resting time at Movenpick.
-Dinner at Platan, Overnight at Movenpick.
+One of the important points to be seen on that day is the National Museum of Cultural Heritage, with a very special collection of garments, jewelry, tents, and accessories.
+We will have a resting time at the hotel.
+Dinner at Kohinur, overnight at Kosh House.

-We will check out from Movenpick and visit Konigul paper village where traditional and medieval paper production method is still applied in a guest house.
+We will check out of Kosh House Hotel and visit Konigul paper village, where the traditional and medieval paper production method is still applied in a guest house.
 Ulug Bek Observatory is one of the other ancient sites to see.
-We will talk about Ulugh Bek and understand his work for the astronomy of the world.
+We will talk about Ulugh Bek and understand his work in the history of astronomy.
 We will visit the Afrasiyab History Museum, The Museum director will give a speech about Sogdians and their artifacts.
-We will have lunch at Kerimbek and visit Shahi Zinda Cemetery where many family members, and court members of Tamerlane’s reign are buried.
-We will take High Speed Train to Tashkent which will take approximately 3 hours.
-Dinner at Resto Forn Lebnen & Chillax Lounge.
-Overnight at Bentley.
+We will have lunch at Kerimbek and visit Shahi Zinda Cemetery, where many family members and court members of Tamerlane’s reign are buried.
+We will take High high-speed train to Tashkent, which will take approximately 3 hours.
+Dinner at Cafe 1991.
+Overnight at our hotel in Tashkent.

 Shahi Zinda Cemetery Mausoleums, constructed in the 14th century